vivs94/vivs94.github.io/_pages/about.md

 <p>
     <a href="https://cps.iisc.ac.in/"> 🏛️ Joined IISc as a Research Associate</a><br>
-    <i>Posted on 2023-11-15</i><br> : I have joined as a research associate at the Robert Bosch Centre for Cyber Physical Systems at IISc.
+    - I have joined as a research associate at the Robert Bosch Centre for Cyber Physical Systems at IISc. <i>Posted on 2023-11-15</i><br>
 </p>

 </div>